 - Dependent’s country of permanent residence

 Applicants should allow at least three months for processing of all documents.
-Once your proposal has been reviewed and accepted by the host faculty/mentor, your host faculty/mentor will forward your complete application to International Student Services and Programs (ISSP) for screening and issuance of DS-2019.
-You will be sent a formal letter of invitation, a DS-2019 for you and your dependent family members planning on accompanying you, and general orientation information from your host faculty/mentor after the issuance of DS-2019 from ISSP.
+Once your proposal has been reviewed and accepted by the host faculty/mentor, your host faculty/mentor will forward your complete application to the International Office for screening and issuance of DS-2019.
+You will be sent a formal letter of invitation, a DS-2019 for you and your dependent family members planning on accompanying you, and general orientation information from your host faculty/mentor after the issuance of DS-2019 from the International Office.
 You will use these documents to apply for a J-1 Scholar visa at the US Embassy or US Consulate closest to you.

-If you have any questions, please contact Mrs. Jasmine Cao in the International Student Services and Programs Office at email@example.com.
+If you have any questions, please contact Mrs. Jasmine Cao in the International Office at email@example.com.